BROADSoftware/ambari_modules/README.md

 * ambari\_service:  Allow to stop/start/restart services managed by Ambari.
 Doc [at this location](docs/ambari_service.txt)

+* ambari\_uri: Usefully replace Ansible uri module for most if not all of Ambari API call.
+It will handle authentication, automatic cluster id setting and is able to wait completion for a deferred task.[at this location](docs/ambari_uri.txt)

 ## Requirements

 These modules need the python-requests package to be present on the remote node.